What is an Ultrasonic Level Sensor?

 Propagation of Ultrasonic Sound Waves

-• Speed of sound is 343 m/s at 20°C (68°F)
+• Speed of ultrasonic sound wave is 343 m/s at 20°C to a target

 • Material with a different density and speed of sound than air reflects ultrasonic waves